mr2chowd/Webserver-loadbalancing-using-terraform/readme.md

-# Terraform project on AWS
+# Terraform Load Balancer project in AWS

 ## Set up AWS on your CLI